taliajmallo/rpgs/characters/Jasskia/charsheet.md

 envenom a held weapon a number of times per day equal to your CON modifier as a swift action.
  - *Vishkanya Venom*: Injury; save Fort DC 14 (10 + 1/2 HD + CON mod); frequency 1/round for 6 rounds; effect 1d2 Dex; cure 1 save.
+### Favored Class Bonus (Aether III)
+Choose one kineticist element you possess.
+Increase the maximum value of your internal buffer by +1/3 (maximum +3).
+This extra amount can only be spent in place of accepting burn for the selected element.
+If you reach the maximum bonus from this favored class bonus and possess more than one element at that time, you can choose that element to apply this favored class bonus to.

 ## Class Features
 ### Elemental Focus (Aether)